HassanAhmed2Ha/HassanAhmed2Ha/README.md

 I am an undergraduate in **Bioinformatics** at the **Faculty of Agriculture**, Alexandria University, Egypt.

 I operate at the intersection of **computational biology**, **data science**, and **software engineering**.
-I don't just train machine learning models — I design and deploy end-to-end, production-grade AI systems that transform complex biological, environmental, and clinical data into real-world decision-making tools.
+I design and deploy end-to-end, production-grade AI systems that transform complex biological, environmental, and clinical data into real-world decision-making tools.

 Accepted into **[GCI World 2026](https://gci.t.u-tokyo.ac.jp/)** at the **Matsuo-Iwasawa Laboratory, University of Tokyo** — focused on advanced machine learning foundations and scientific data applications.